pazz/alot/docs/source/usage/modes/search.rst

         :---no-flush: postpone a writeout to the index (Defaults to: 'True').
         :---all: retag all messages in search result.

+.. _cmd.search.togglequerytags:

+.. describe:: togglequerytags

+    Hide/don't hide tags that are explicitly mentioned in the search query.

 .. _cmd.search.refine:

 .. describe:: refine